 Storia: Ohio's 4th Grade eBook Collection

 This collection of 160 titles was selected to support Ohio's Learning Standards for 4th grade.
-To get started, teachers who work with fourth grade students need to request an access code and add their class as explained in the Getting Started with Storia document (provided by Scholastic, hosted in Dropbox).
+To get started, teachers who work with fourth grade students need to request an access code and add their class as explained in Getting Started with Storia and Scholastic Digital Manager.

 Accessing Storia 2017-2018

-Please follow the steps below to access Ohio’s 4th Grade Storia collection:
+Follow these steps to access Ohio’s 4th Grade Storia collection:

 What is Storia: Ohio's 4th Grade eBook Collection?

 Scholastic's Storia is a collection of eBooks that helps teachers track student's reading and comprehension progress.
-With a small amount of money from the Ohio Department of Education, INFOhio worked with Scholastic to license a subset of Storia School Edition.
+With funding from the Ohio Department of Education, INFOhio worked with Scholastic to license a subset of Storia School Edition.
 The 160 books included in the collection are hand selected to support Ohio's Learning Standards for 4th Grade.

 How does Storia help teachers?